LettError/editThatNextMaster/README.md

 * *editThatNextMaster.py* wooshes one way.
 * *editThatPreviousMaster.py* wooshes the other way.
 * The script opens the window you're looking at, but for the next or previous font,
 * Maintains window location and size.
 * Between glyph windows it preserves zoom and scroll position.
 * Between space windows it copies the preview text and preview font size.
 * Between font windows it maintains glyph selection, current sort query and smart group selection.
+* If glyphs are missing a window will list them and offer the possibility to make the glyphs.

 # Add Glyphs Panel